Hypervalent molecule

 In chemistry, a hypervalent molecule (the phenomenon is sometimes colloquially known as expanded octet) is a molecule that contains one or more main group elements apparently bearing more than eight electrons in their valence shells.
-Phosphorus pentachloride (PCl5), sulfur hexafluoride (SF6), chlorine trifluoride (ClF3), the chlorite (ClO2-) ion in chlorous acid and the triiodide (I3-) ion are examples of hypervalent molecules.
+Phosphorus pentachloride (PCl5), sulfur hexafluoride (SF6), chlorine trifluoride (ClF3), the chlorite (ClO_{2}^{–}) ion in chlorous acid and the triiodide (I_{3}^{–}) ion are examples of hypervalent molecules.

 Definitions and nomenclature

 Hypervalent molecules were first formally defined by Jeremy I. Musher in 1969 as molecules having central atoms of group 15–18 in any valence other than the lowest (i.e. 3, 2, 1, 0 for Groups 15, 16, 17, 18 respectively, based on the octet rule).

 Several specific classes of hypervalent molecules exist: